Clinical ARP models

 Conditions of payment

-Once the Clinical ARP application has been accepted by all stakeholders, Alberta Health staff will draft the Clinical ARP’s Conditions of Payment (CoP).
-The CoP is based on the information provided within the application form.
+Once the Clinical ARP application has been accepted by Alberta Health, the Clinical ARP’s Conditions of Payment (CoP) is drafted using the information provided within the Clinical ARP application.

-Once the CoP is agreed upon, it is sent for approval under a Ministerial Order.
+Once finalized, the CoP is then sent for the Deputy Minister’s approval under a Ministerial Order.

 Clinical ARP operations